Why Watersheds Are Like Upside-Down Umbrellas

 When it rains, water drains into a catchment basin called a watershed.
 Think of it as an upside-down umbrella.

 The canopy catches water to eventually end up at the lowest depression.
+These depressions are often well-connected networks of tributaries.

 They zig-zag all the way to a main body of water like a river or lake.
+That means everything upstream ends up downstream.

-Example watershed
+Example of a watershed

 The white boundary is the extent of the watershed.
 In this example watershed, everything within the boundary catches rain and snow.
 Then, all this water drains into wetlands, rivers, lakes, and groundwater.